 It’s rare to find a role with such an obvious impact – especially one that needs no previous experience.
 Our Risk teams are spread across our whole bank, from Barclays UK to our global business, and from personal to corporate banking.
 We’re keen analysts, and the work we do means our bank is protected and financially stable.
 And with our support, you’ll pick up all the skills it takes to do that.
 We’re open to non-degree qualified candidates in their last year of school or college who have the required UCAS points.
 If you don’t have the required UCAS points, don’t worry; you can still apply if you have a years work experience.
 If you have neither you may want to explore our Foundation programme.
 Internal candidates who meet our criteria are also encouraged to apply.
 If you already have a degree-level qualification, we recommend you look at our graduate opportunities instead.

-Learn more about Ellis’ experience as an Apprentice working in Risk, and discover if it could be the right path for you.
+Here's what Ellis had to say about her experience as an Apprentice working in Risk.
+You can also watch her video to find out even more and discover if it could be the right path for you.

 For me, this programme offers a truly unique experience.
 There’s a range of different challenges and responsibilities, senior leadership exposure, and a fast-paced team environment.
 I’m coming to the end of my Apprenticeship now, but I’m already looking to secure a permanent role here with Barclays’ support – so I know I’ve got an exciting career ahead of me.

 The Risk programme is unique in its reach: you’ll rarely find a department that works with so many other parts of our bank.
 You might be working with our Retail Banking teams to decide how much money the bank is prepared to offer through a new mortgage product.
 You might help Barclaycard protect its credit cards against losses and non-payment.
 Or you might help the Internet Fraud team balance its risks against the need for a smooth customer experience.